ab22/flightprice/README.md

 # Copy the JWT token into our `.env` file inside of the API_TOKEN variable.
 Now
 # we should be able to hit our flights endpoint.
 make flights

+# Test the websocket server.
+The current recipe sends a path parameter
+# so that it receives an update every 3 seconds.
+This can be changed to
+# /subscribe/x where x is the number of seconds on which you will receive the
+# next message.
+make ws
 ``